symfony/symfony-docs/reference/configuration/security.rst

 HTTP-Digest Authentication
 --------------------------

-To use HTTP-Digest authentication you need to provide a realm and a key:
+To use HTTP-Digest authentication you need to provide a realm and a secret:

 .. configuration-block::